yabellini/docs.carpentries.org/topic_folders/workshop_administration/amy_manual.md

 ![AMY new event host](images/amy_new_event_host.png)

 * Select the administrator from the drop down menu.
-This will almost always be `Software Carpentry`, `Data Carpentry`, `Library Carpentry`, or `self organised`.
+This will almost always be `Software Carpentry`, `Data Carpentry`, `Library Carpentry`, or `Self-Organised`.

 ![AMY new event administrator](images/amy_new_event_administrator.png)